Four Men and a Zebra

 Dear Mr. Playfair, today I have some time off.
 So I build a little tribute to you.
 I add a style named "Playfair" to our product and click on the very first icon we added to this tool:

-Graphics is a tool that obeys universal laws that are unavoidable and undisputable.
+Graphics is a tool that obeys universal laws that are unavoidable and indisputable.

-I googled for nights to get more information and tried everything to get the hardcopy of this book.
-I learned that an English edition was published in US, but the book is sold out.
+I googled for nights to get more information and tried everything to get the hard copy of this book.
+I learned that an English edition was published in the US, but the book is sold out.
 I found some old and used copies, selling for $500.
-Hm, a bit too much for a worn out book.
+Hmm, a bit too much for a worn-out book.
 Then I hear that a new edition is about to be published.
 I write to the publisher, no answer.
 Only a few years later I read the news that the book has been published.
-It is 2010 and I probably become the first buyer of this edition on the Amazon.
+It is 2010 and I probably become the first buyer of this edition on Amazon.
 It has never left my desk ever since.

 If we are able to clearly visualize a symphony with the help of sheet music, then this should also be possible for monthly sales.

 It is 2007.
 Another coincidence.
 I get the job of preparing a course on reporting for a Slovenian franchise of Controller Academie.
 I see that the material needs a thorough rework.
 I start to write when somebody mentions that the former founder and manager of the software company I work for is now specializing in business reporting.
 His name is Rolf Hichert and he is German.
 I find his website.
 It's all in German so I only understand half of the text.
 However, I immediately understand the pictures.
 They look a little "German" too ;), but I recognize their value in a split of the moment.
 They are so meaningful!
 This man has distilled all visualization theories into a solid and well-structured system, but more importantly, built a whole semantic layer for business communication on top of it.
 I apply for the next available seminar he is leading in Switzerland, take a vacation from my job and pay my full monthly salary to attend the training.